oviefrank/oviefrank/README.md

 With my extensive knowledge in technology and innovation management, combined with my experience in machine learning and artificial intelligence application, I am well-equipped to drive business success and help organizations reach their full potential.

 I am looking forward to collaborating in the leveraging of data, optimizing processes, and automating manual task.

+I  can be reach at my discord account kem#7624